 A virtual power plant is created by a network of home solar panels and battery storage systems all working together to generate, store and feed energy back into the grid.

 Energy from the home solar panels and battery systems installed as a part of a virtual power plant mainly provides electricity for the house on which it’s installed.
-However, energy generated or stored by the system and not used by the household can be automatically dispatched to support the needs of the grid and can help power the rest of the state when its needed.
+However, energy generated or stored by the system can be automatically dispatched to support the needs of the grid and can help power the rest of the state when its needed.

 How is the Home Battery Scheme different to South Australia’s Virtual Power Plant, announced in February, 2018?